 Veronica Shea: Producer

-Veronica Shea is an actor and marketer working in the New York City area.
-By day, Veronica is the Marketing Manager at Primary Stages, where she sometimes convinces people to let her act for their school, the Einhorn School of Performing Arts.
+Veronica Shea is an actor and arts marketer who works with companies of all sizes and performance genres in the NYC Metro area.
 Veronica works significantly in both theater and opera, and some of her favorite roles include Johanna (Sweeney Todd), Georgie (Spike Heels), April (Company), Cecily Cardew (The Importance of Being Earnest), Lydia (girl.), Giulietta (I Capuleti e i Montecchi), Olympia (Les contes d'Hoffmann), Susanna (Le nozze di Figaro), Lucy (The Telephone), Musetta (La Bohème), and title roles in Alcina and Semiramide.
 Veronica is the Founder and Executive Director of Eccentric Theater Company (ETC.), a collection of artists dedicated to pushing the boundaries of a standard theater company.
 She is the President of the Board of Governors for Ridgewood Gilbert & Sullivan Opera Company and a member of the Marketing Committee for the Off-Broadway League.
-She is a graduate of Northwestern University, and finishing her Masters at Savannah College of Art and Design. veronicashea.com
+She is a graduate of Northwestern University, and recently finished her Masters at Savannah College of Art and Design. veronicashea.com